0x17de/SecServer/README.md

 Login with a username and any password to join the chat.

 ## Setup
+- newcert.pem and newkey.pem must be generated inside the /cert directory.
+- The key must not have a password.
+- Copy config.ini.template to config.ini and make your modifications.
-newcert.pem and newkey.pem must be generated inside the /cert directory where the program is started.
-The key must not have a password and the program is yet to be started inside the project root.
+- The program is yet to be started inside the project root.